Effect of Hand Position on Tricep Involvement During Extension and Pressing Exercises

 I recently read an article on a bodybuilding web site about arm training that recommended performing various tricep exercises using both underhand and overhand grips.
-While different hand positions will have an effect on the involvement of the muscles in the forearms due to differences in the demand on grip and wrist stabilization, they will have no significant effect on triceps involvement.
+While different hand positions will have an effect on the involvement of the muscles in the forearms due to differences in the demand on grip and wrist stabilization, they have no significant effect on triceps involvement.

 Hand pronation and supination are accomplished by rotation of the radius at the elbow, crossing over the ulna during pronation and returning to a position parallel to the ulna during supination.
 The triceps, which extend the elbow by pulling on the olecranon process of the ulna, are not affected by this.